sufuf3/Free5GC-service/docs/example-service.md

 # ExampleService #

 `ExampleService` is a service intended to demonstrate integration with the XOS `openstack` service. `ExampleService` provides a `ExampleServiceInstance` model that generates and hosts a web page, displaying two text strings on the web page: a `service_message` and a `tenant_message`.
-Each time a `ExampleServiceInstance` is created, a corresponding `Instance` will also be created which will in turn cause an OpenStack VM to be created that runs an apache web server hosting the web page.
+Each time a `ExampleServiceInstance` is created, a corresponding `OpenStackServiceInstance` will also be created which will in turn cause an OpenStack VM to be created that runs an apache web server hosting the web page.

-Destroying the `ExampleServiceInstance` will cause the linked `Instance` to also be destroyed, which will in turn cause the OpenStack VM to be cleaned up.
+Destroying the `ExampleServiceInstance` will cause the linked `OpenStackServiceInstance` to also be destroyed, which will in turn cause the OpenStack VM to be cleaned up.

 ## Implementation ##